-- 2.1 That cabinet approves the high-level proposals set out in section 4 to transform the planning service. - 2.2 That cabinet delegates implementation of the proposals, including the potential to utilise the council's wholly owned trading company to deliver and enhance elements of the planning service, to the Leader of the Council, Assistant Director of Customer, Resident & Business and Assistant Director of Finance & Commissioning (Section 151), in particular where doing so will deliver a more strategic, robust and welcoming approach to major developments and is within existing budgets.
+- 2.1 That cabinet approves the high-level proposals set out in section 4 to transform the planning service. - 2.2 That cabinet delegates implementation of the proposals, including the potential to utilise the council's wholly owned trading company to deliver and enhance elements of the planning service, to the Cabinet Member for Housing & the Local Plan, Assistant Director of Customer, Resident & Business and Assistant Director of Finance & Commissioning (Section 151), in particular where doing so will deliver a more strategic, robust and welcoming approach to major developments and is within existing budgets.